Background pattern

 Fucidine H should be used with caution in children.

-Use of Fucidine H with other medications
+Using Fucidine H with other medicines

-Inform your doctor or pharmacist if you are using or have used recently or may need to use any other medication.
+Tell your doctor or pharmacist if you are using or have recently used or might use any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant,consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Fucidine H should be used with caution during pregnancy.

-Driving and operating machinery
+Driving and using machines

 Fucidine H contains butylhydroxyanisole (E320), cetyl alcohol, and potassium sorbate (E202).

-3. How to Use Fucidine H
+3. How to use Fucidine H

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Apply a thin layer of cream carefully to the affected area, three times a day.
+Apply carefully a thin layer of cream to the affected area, three times a day.

 Fucidine H should not be used for more than 2 weeks.